glpousse/devpkg/README.md

 The original data and code can be found [here](https://www.openicpsr.org/openicpsr/project/146041/version/V1/view).

-The project is pending, and will be updated throughout the term.
+The project is ongoing, and will be updated throughout the term.
 Thanks for your patience!